Feature Articles: Food, Fitness and Eating Well

 Christeena Haynes, MS, RD, LD, former Nutrition and Health Education Specialist, Dallas County, University of Missouri Extension

 According to the Peanut Institute, peanuts are the most popular nut choice in the U.S. Not only are peanuts well liked, but they offer many health benefits as well.
 Despite the fact that peanuts are high in fat, they are still an excellent food choice because they provide a variety of important nutrients.

 Peanuts contain protein, fiber and healthy monounsaturated and polyunsaturated fats, all of which improve health and lower the risk of chronic disease.
 In a study conducted with over 15,000 peanut consumers, it was determined that they had higher levels of vitamin A, vitamin E, folate, magnesium, zinc, iron, calcium, and dietary fiber than people who did not eat peanuts.
 These nutrients are needed by the body to function appropriately.
 Peanuts are high in arginine, an amino acid that is a precursor to nitric oxide, which helps decrease blood pressure.
-They contain resveratrol which improves longevity and performance as well as reduces inflammation.
+They contain resveratrol which improves longevity and performance, and reduces inflammation.
 Peanuts also have phytosterols that work to lower cholesterol and may inhibit cancer development.